 The short answer is you should work together to develop some use cases of what you want your online safety training solution(s) to do.
 But we'll talk more about that in an upcoming article.
 Until then, you may also want to check out these other recently published, related articles.

-And before you go, click that button below to download our free Online Safety Training Buyer’s Guide Checklist.
+And before you go, click that button below to download our free guide to effective safety training.